DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Linux**

 Copy the .desktop shortcuts for your games into the ~/ROMs/steam directory or use the built-in game importer to accomplish the same thing.
 If going for manual copying of the files and your desktop environment does not allow you to copy them directly from the application menu then you may need to navigate to `~/.local/share/applications` using your file manager and copy the .desktop files from there.
-Alternatively you can also create shortcuts from inside Steam by right clicking on a game, selecting _Manage_ and then _Add desktop shortcut_.
-These file can then be moved from your desktop to your ~/ROMs/steam directory.
+Alternatively you can create shortcuts from inside Steam by right clicking on a game, selecting _Manage_ and then _Add desktop shortcut_.
+These file can then be moved from your desktop to your ~/ROMs/steam directory or imported using the game importer.
 This is an example of what you could end up with:

 ```
 ~/ROMs/steam/Axiom Verge.desktop